 - xlwings relies on the fetch command in Office Scripts that cannot be used via Power Automate and that can be disabled by your Microsoft 365 administrator. - While Excel on the web feels generally slow, it seems to have an extreme lag depending on where in the world you open the browser with Excel on the web.
 For example, a hello world call takes ~4.5s if you open a browser in Amsterdam/Netherlands while it takes ~8.5s if you do it Buenos Aires/Argentina. - Platform limits with Office Scripts apply.

-24.10 Roadmap
+24.11 Roadmap

+- Add support for UDFs/custom functions.

-- Complete the xlwings API by adding features that currently aren't supported yet, e.g., charts, shapes, named ranges, tables, etc. - Improve efficiency. - Add support for Excel Desktop (Windows & macOS).
-Note that Office Scripts on Windows is out for Office Insiders (Microsoft 365 only), so if you have access to this, it should work out of the box.
+- Complete the RunPython API by adding features that currently aren't supported yet, e.g., charts, shapes, named ranges, tables, etc.

+- Improve efficiency.